Note: This page links to Cal Ripken, Jr., the Hall of Fame player. For his father who was a major league manager in 1987 and 1988, click here.

 - There were also doubts in 1995, when the owners decided to use replacement players to begin the season.
 If Ripken was on strike the streak would end.
 The strike was settled just before the season was due to open and Ripken played on.

 Ripken continued his streak after breaking Gehrig's record.
-Early in 1996, he passed Sachio Kinugasa.
-Kinugasa played 2,215 consecutive games in Nippon Pro Baseball.
+On June 14, 1996, he passed Sachio Kinugasa.
+Kinugasa had played 2,215 consecutive games in Nippon Pro Baseball.
 Ripken finally voluntarily sat out a game on September 20, 1998.
 Ryan Minor replaced him at third base.
 He had played in 2,632 consecutive games.

 On July 24, 2012, Ripken's mother Vi was abducted at gunpoint from her home in Aberdeen and returned unharmed 24 hours later.
 The case was not solved and a year later Cal offered a $100,000 reward to anyone who could provide information that leads to an arrest.